Search: 786 results

 Then did the sons of Israel break up from Rameses, towards Succoth, - about six hundred thousand foot of men grown, besides little ones.

-It is to be eaten in one house, and you are not to take any of the meat outside the house, nor are you to break any of its bones.
+It is to be eaten in one house.
+You may not take any of the meat outside the house, and you may not break any of its bones.

 And Moses said unto the people, Remember this day, in which ye came out from Egypt, out of the house of bondage; for by strength of hand the LORD brought you out from this place: there shall no leavened bread be eaten.

-You are to eat unleavened bread for seven days, and on the seventh day there is to be a festival to the LORD.
+For seven days you must eat unleavened bread, and on the seventh day there is to be a festival to the Lord.

-Unleavened bread is to be eaten for seven days, and nothing leavened is to be seen among you, nor is leaven to be seen among you throughout your territory.
+Unleavened bread is to be eaten for those seven days.
+Nothing leavened may be found among you, and no yeast may be found among you in all your territory.

-You are to redeem every firstborn donkey with a lamb, and if you don't redeem it, you are to break its neck.
-You are to redeem every firstborn among your sons.
+You must redeem every firstborn of a donkey with a flock animal, but if you do not redeem it, break its neck.
+However, you must redeem every firstborn among your sons.

 The Lord said to Moses, “Why are you crying out to Me?
 Tell the Israelites to break camp.